zeek/zeek/examples/scripting/index.rst

 anyone wishing to act upon the data being sent to the stream.
 By convention these events are usually in the format ``log_x`` where x is the name of the logging stream; as such the event raised for every log sent to the Logging Framework by the HTTP parser would be ``log_http``.
-In fact, we've already seen a script handle the ``log_http`` event when we broke down how the ``detect-MHR.zeek`` script worked.
-In that example, as each log entry was sent to the logging framework, post-processing was taking place in the ``log_http`` event.
-Instead of using an external script to parse the ``http.log`` file and do post-processing for the entry, post-processing can be done in real time in Zeek.
+Instead of using an external script to parse the ``http.log`` file and do post-processing for each entry, this can be done in real time inside Zeek by defining an event handler for the ``log_http`` event.

 Telling Zeek to raise an event in your own Logging stream is as simple as exporting that event name and then adding that event in the call to